 Take the MTR (Mass Transit Railway) to Wan Chai station on the Island line.
 Take exit A2 to the surface, and walk east along Hennessy Road two blocks to Stewart Road.
 Alternatively with the Hong Kong Tramway, alight the eastbound tram at stop 47E Tonnochy Road, or the westbound tram (but not the tram to Happy Valley!) at stop 52W Tonnochy Road.
 Joy Hing is at the northwest corner of Stewart and Hennessy.
 While the restaurant sign outside (再興燒臘飯店) and the menus on the wall are entirely in Chinese, don’t let that scare you off.
 You’ll see the bbq-meat hanging in the window, and people queueing outside, either waiting for a seat or for takeaway.
 Point to the meat, say “please”, sit down, wait if you can, and enjoy.

-I want to go back out right now, and eat all over again.
+I want to go back this instant, and eat all over again …